Kaslanba/Database-Managment-Project/README.md

 # Database Managment Systems-Project

 We created a Graduate Thesis System using aspx and MS SQL for Database Managment Systems lecture in 2021.
+Here you can see our report: https://drive.google.com/file/d/1UM5T20Wh_-RBTu8QxbUbmPfHlSwuIex7/view?usp=sharing

 ER Diagram of the SQL Database: